msi-ris/Tutorials/rnaseq_cmd.md

 <div class="warn" markdown="1">

-If you do not get any differentially expressed genes in your actuak analysis it does not necessarily mean that there was a sample label issue.
+If you do not get any differentially expressed genes in your actual analysis it does not necessarily mean that there was a sample label issue.
 This was an engineered example to illustrate how to read the plots and make inference about sample quality.
 The results of a real experiment depends on technical